 1. Discrimination by perception.

-– This is when someone my discriminate against you because they think you are of a particular sexual orientation when you may not be.
+– This is when someone discriminates against you because they think you are of a particular sexual orientation when you may not be.

 2. Discrimination by association

-– This is when you find people are being discriminative of you because someone who you are close with is of a particular sexual orientation.
+– This is when someone discriminates against you because you are associated with someone from the LGBT community.
 For example, if you are a parent, partner child or friend.

 3. Direct discrimination